 - articulate and promote a shared vision for the future of food in Canada—the 2014 Canadian Food Strategy—that meets our country’s need for a coordinated, long-term strategy for change;

-- track and report on Canada’s national food performance and progress on implementing the Canadian Food Strategy;
+- track and report on Canada’s national food and beverage performance and progress on implementing the Canadian Food Strategy;

-- conduct advanced research on new and emerging issues related to food and the food sector to sustain the empirical basis for planning and action;
+- conduct advanced research on new and emerging issues related to food, beverages, and the food sector to sustain the empirical basis for planning and action;

 - provide opportunities for dialogue and collaboration among food and non-food-related stakeholders to promote and facilitate change.